 This is a basic precept that companies cannot afford to ignore today.
-Companies have increasingly begun to realise the significance of the role that CRM plays in the twin goals of acquiring new and retaining existing customers.
+Companies have increasingly begun to realize the significance of the role that CRM plays in the twin goals of acquiring new and retaining existing customers.

 According to industry estimates ROI on CRM software solutions has been more than 600% -six dollars for every dollar spent.

-There are a number of new trends and innovations in terms of technology, practices and integration and convergence of business functions.
+There are a number of new trends and innovations in terms of technology, practices, and integration and convergence of business functions.

 On Cloud Nine

-Cloud based CRM solutions in their current form have broken the myth that customisation is possible only with on-premise solutions.
+Cloud based CRM solutions in their current form have broken the myth that customization is possible only with on-premise solutions.
 The very nature of Saas as a delivery model delivers upgrades to functionality to subscribers at a lower cost.
 Such solutions require lower investment costs in terms of IT infrastructure and staff.
 It is a win-win proposition for both vendors and subscribers alike.

 It is all about mobility

-The power of social media and its relevance to an organization’s marketing strategies has never been underestimated especially in industries such as telecom CRM has Companies realize the power of social media .
+The power of social media and its relevance to an organization’s marketing strategies has never been underestimated especially in industries such as telecom CRM Companies realize the power of social media .

 The profile of a typical customer has undergone a sea change from not too long ago.
-Slick marketing and advertising and slicker salespeople may be not the magic mantra anymore.
+Slick marketing and advertising and slicker salespeople maybe not be the magic mantra anymore.
 Customers no longer want to be sold a product.
 They want to be empowered with information and make intelligent decisions on their own to buy a product.
 Social media plays an important role in voicing consumer opinions about products.

 Companies realize this and are no longer satisfied with just providing links to like and follow their product and services on social media sites.
-CRM vendors are in tow and are adding features to listen into conversations and feedback on social media and harness the increasing power of customer opinion.
+CRM vendors are in tow and are adding features to listen to conversations and feedback on social media and harness the increasing power of customer opinion.